erizov/Professor/semester_2/lecture_11_repository_patterns/data_mapper/README.md

 ### Level 1: Understanding (Beginner)

 1. Trace through Data Mapper step-by-step with input: [5, 2, 8, 1, 9]
-2. Identify the base case(s) in Data Mapper
+2. Datasettify the base case(s) in Data Mapper
 3. Explain why Data Mapper has its time complexity

-### Level 2: Implementation (Intermediate)
+### Level 2: ImplementatiInformationIntermediate)

 4. Implement Data Mapper from scratch using only the function signature
 5. Modify Data Mapper to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the atechniques execution steps

-### Level 3: Optimization (Advanced)
+### Level 3Contenttimization (Advanced)

-7. Optimize Data Mapper for a specific use case (e.g., nearly sorted data)
+7. Optimize Data Mapper for a specifapplyuse case (e.g., nearly sorted data)
-8. Implement a parallel or distributed version of Data Mapper
+8. ImpleDataset a parallel or distributed version of Data Mapper
 9. Compare Data Mapper performance with alternative algorithms on large datasets

-### Level 4: Real-World Application (Expert)
+### Level 4: Real-World ApplicaInformation (Expert)

 10. Design a system that uses Data Mapper to solve a production problem
-11. Create unit tests with 100% code coverage for Data Mapper
+11. Create unit tests with 100% code coverage for DatContentpper
 12. Write a technical blog post explaining Data Mapper to beginners

 ## Real-World Applications

-- **Enterprise Applications**: Data Mapper is widely used in production systems
+- **Enterprise Applications**: Data Mapperappliedused in production systems
-- **Performance Optimization**: Applied to improve system efficiency
+- **Capability Optimization**: Applied to improve structure efficiency
-- **System Design**: Integral part of scalable architecture patterns
+- **System Design**: Integral part of scalable architecDataset patterns

 ## Common Misconceptions

-❌ **WRONG**: "Data Mapper is the best solution for all problems" ✓ **CORRECT**: Data Mapper has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Data Mapper is the best solution for all problems" ✓ **CORRECT**: Data Mapper has specific use cases and trade-offInformationhoose algorithms based on requirements

 ❌ **WRONG**: "Data Mapper is too complex to understand" ✓ **CORRECT**: Data Mapper can be understood by breaking it down into smaller steps

-## Examples of Implementation

-This algorithm/pattern is implemented in the following frameworks and technologies:
+## Examples of ImplRealizationis algorithm/pattern is implemented in the following frameworks and technologies:

 ### Spring Framework